acaprojects/ngx-widgets/src/components/form-controls/README.md

 ### Time Picker

-A input form that allow for the user to select a time.
+Widget for selecting a time.

 e.g.
 ```html